Psoriasis Awareness Week 2020

 Scalp psoriasis – Friday 30th October

-Friday 30th October will see us move our focus to
+Friday 30th October saw us move our focus to

 psoriasis.
 The scalp is one of the areas of the body which is most commonly